 What drove Aksak Maboul upon their inception in the 70’s?

-I was a musician, I played in several bands and at one point, and I worked on an album of my own music.
+I was a musician, I played in several bands and at one point, and I worked on an album of my own music using the best daw I could get.
 It started out as a solo thing, but I soon asked by friend Vincent Kenis to work with me.
 That was the inception of Aksak Maboul, the “Onze Danses Pour Combattre La Migraine” album, which combined and rehashed many influences, many styles of music I liked.
 I guess you could say that what drove me was this to playfully combine very diverse elements and genres, to play music and play with music.
 Two more musicians joined us to perform the music live, and the band kept morphing for about 4 years, with several different line-ups.
 The latter (in 1980-81) was the band which resulted from the merger between Aksak Maboul and The Honeymoon Killers, which performed under both names, and aimed at doing two separate albums.
 The Honeymoon Killers’ one (“Les Tueurs de la Lune de Miel””) came out in 1982, it was quite successful, we were kept very busy by this, and never managed to complete that Aksak album… Which ended up coming out in 2014!

 Who is Aksak Maboul now?
 How has the band evolved?